 }

-Now that everything is set up, we can create our first Azure function.
+Now that we set everything up, we can create our first Azure function.
 Again, we come back to the Command Prompt or the terminal window, navigate to the folder we created, and run the command:

 func new

-You will then be prompted to choose the function template.
+You will get a prompt message to choose the function template.

-There are a couple of templates, so here is a short review of a few most commonly used functions.
+There are a couple of templates, so here is a short review of a few of the most commonly used functions.

 A function is triggered when a new message in the queue appears.
 The function “listens” to the queue storage and when a new message comes in, the function logic is executed.

-Azure Queue Storage is a service used for storing a large number of messages in the cloud, which would later be processed by applications at their own pace.
-Primarily it helps with the assured delivery of system messages between and within applications.
+Azure Queue Storage is a service used for storing a large number of messages in the cloud, which applications would later process at their own pace.
+Primarily, it helps ensure the delivery of system messages between and within applications.
 The maximum message size is 64 kB.

-It should be noted that Queue Storage does not support data ordering, so the order of enqueuing is not guaranteed.
+You should know that Queue Storage does not support data ordering, so the order of enqueuing is not guaranteed.
 However, it helps with scaling applications and in managing sudden traffic bursts by offloading background and non-interactive workloads.
-Queue storage can also be used for decoupling application components.
+Developers can also use Queue Storage for decoupling application components.

 public static class QueueTrigger